 WHERE won’t work anymore.
 So to conditionally retrieve records based on aggregate functions, you use the

 WHERE for aggregates.
 So say I only want to display users who have written more than 10 posts:

 SELECT users.name, COUNT(posts.*) AS posts_written FROM users JOIN posts ON users.id = posts.user_id GROUP BY users.name HAVING posts_written >= 10;

-Try going back to the W3 example and adding the line
+Try going back to the W3 example and joining the

 You probably got lost somewhere in the above explanation and that’s just fine… it’s covering way more stuff than anyone can pick up in 10 minutes.
 The assigned reading will do a better job of explaining things but, more importantly, you’ll get plenty of opportunities to solidify your understanding by applying it in the project.
 If you’ve still got blind spots, check out the Additional Resources section below.
 Fear not and stick with it!